 Bitcoins can mine private individuals themselves, and then they are rewarded with shares of their work.
 But the so-called mining is becoming more and more expensive, the computing power for this increases, which significantly increases, among other things, the electricity costs.
 Also, equipment in the form of hardware and software is required.

-That the mining becomes more laborious is intentional: The number of bitcoins to be exploited is limited to 21 million from the outset, which should give the cryptocurrency stability.
+That mining has become more laborious is intentional: The number of bitcoins to be exploited is limited to 21 million from the outset, which should give the cryptocurrency stability.
 The digital currency community is gradually pursuing this goal, with more than 16.42 million bitcoins in circulation by the end of June 2016.
 So they are becoming scarcer and therefore more valuable: The price moved in mid-July 2017 by $ 2,500 for a single Bitcoin, and while it is currently below $4,000 per Bitcoin, there is a strong belief that it will rise again and will be back up to its high point in the near future..